nsbuitrago/nsbuitrago/README.md

 I'm Nicolas, an NIH PREP scholar and research assistant at the [Albert Einstein College of Medicine](https://einstein.yu.edu/)

-- I'm currently working on mathematical modeling of the 🧠 and novel approaches to machine learning assisted directed evolution 🧫
+- I'm currently working on engineering microglial cells to act as a drug delivery system for brain-derived neurotrophic factors 🧫 🧬 🧠

-- I’m currently learning about web developement with Python and JavaScript
+- I’m currently learning about web development